 Canada is a large, geographically diverse country.
 There are real estate opportunities suited for investors of all fiscal means spread throughout the nation.
-While real estate investment may be more challenging in some markets than others, there are many benefits to consider in each of the country’s unique urban areas.
+While real estate investment may be more challenging in some markets than others, there are many benefits to consider.

 Smaller metropolitan areas, particularly those on the Great Plains and in the Maritime Provinces, remain affordable investment markets.
 More crowded markets, like Vancouver and Toronto, represent lucrative opportunities for investors with the capital and expertise necessary to leverage them.